fvezzoli/homeassistant-my-custom-manager/README.md

 ### my_custom_manager.download_custom

 Download and install a custom component from the configured base URL.
+This service installs any supported version, whether stable or unstable, regardless of the configuration of the option in the entry.

 Fields:
 | Field        | Description                           | Required |